Nothing Phone 3 preview: everything we know so far

 Style and substance

 Nothing was arguably ahead of the game with Phone 1 and Phone 2, adopting flat frames and screens well ahead of rivals that were still all about curved-edge glass.
-That style was a lot more common when Phone 2a rolled around, and I can’t see the firm changing it for 2025.
+That style was a lot more common when Phone 2a rolled around, and Phone 3a hasn’t mixed things up at all, so I can’t see the firm changing things for its new flagship.
 However, the transparent rear and glyph lighting really do make Nothing’s phones stand out from the crowd.
 I think Phone 3 needs an entirely new glyph layout, and possibly more distinctive circuitry underneath the glass, so you can instantly tell it’s a new model.

 If Phone 3 is going to be a true flagship, I think it also needs to feel like one.
 That doesn’t mean titanium, but perhaps the central metal frame could have a different finish.
 Tougher glass and an IP68 rating should be a given.
 I’m pretty sure Samsung has tied Corning’s hands when it comes to supplying Gorilla Armor glass to other brands, so Victus 2 should be the aim.